roxk/idlgen/README.md

 Idl generation from C++ actually involves the classic chicken and egg problem.
 To generate idl, a header file needs to be compiled.
 To compile the header file, C++/WinRT projection need to exist.
 To generate C++/WinRT projection, winmd and thus idl files are required.

 Idlgen solves this problem by inserting a "bootstrap" build step before generating idl.
 During bootstrapping, idlgen would compile existing idl files and forces C++/WinRT to generate projection.
-Said projection would thus allow idlgen to compile headers and generate idl(s) without issues.
+Said projection would thus allow idlgen to compile headers and generate idls without issues.

 Bootstrapping is only needed when there is no projection generated yet.
 To prevent doing redundant work, idlgen re-uses as much of existing C++/WinRT targets as possible.
 With C++/WinRT's built-in incremental build support, bootstrapping would be skipped automatically when necessary.
 (The actual details can be tricky, see #53)

-Note that while idlgen actually skips parsing a header's projection (i.e. `Class.g.h` for `Class.h`) to allow seamless IDL generation from outdated or non-existent projection, bootstrapping is still needed to generate projection for SDK or other libraries's winmd.
+Note that while idlgen actually skips parsing a header's projection (i.e. `Class.g.h` for `Class.h`) to allow seamless IDL generation from outdated or non-existent projection, bootstrapping is still needed to generate projection for windows SDK or other libraries's winmd.

 ## Contribution